Ryan Connor: Reception

 All About Soap's Laura Morgan called Ryan a "sweet, caring lad" while played by Thompson.
 Upon the character's return in 2012, Morgan stated that he was "rebellious" and "a lazy oik".
+In 2021, Laura-Jayne Tyler from Inside Soap criticised the character for being underused, calling it "Such a waste of a Connor!" and requesting that "Someone had better find a place for Ryan soon".